Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 • Plastics: Plastics find applications in a plethora of areas ranging from simple consumer goods to automotive components.
 There are different types of them, which differ in their characteristics.

 • Composites: Composite materials have a high strength-to-weight ratio, including carbon fiber reinforced polymers (CFRP).
-They are widely applied in the aerospace, automotive and sporting goods industries.
+Engineers and manufacturers widely use them in the aerospace, automotive, and sporting goods industries.

 • Elastomers: Elasticity and damping properties of rubber-like materials, natural or synthetic as well.
 Applications include tires, seals and shock absorbers.